pytest-dev/pytest-selenium/README.rst

 To run your automated tests, simply specify ``SauceLabs`` as your driver::

-  py.test --driver=SauceLabs --browsername=Firefox --platform="Windows 8"
+  py.test --driver=SauceLabs --capability=browserName:Firefox

 See the `supported platforms <https://docs.saucelabs.com/reference/platforms-configurator/>`_ to help you with your configuration.
-Additional capabilities can be set using the ``--capability`` comand line arguments.
+Additional capabilities can be set using the ``--capability`` command line arguments.
 See the `test configuration documentation <https://docs.saucelabs.com/reference/test-configuration/>`_ for full details of what can be configured.